chinmayhegde/fodl/_posts/2022-01-15-optimization01.md

 \end{aligned}
 $$

-This is precisely the same as a *single* step of gradient descent starting from $u$ (with step size inversely proportional to the smoothness parameter).
+This is the same as a *single* step of gradient descent starting from $u$ (with step size inversely proportional to the smoothness parameter).
 In other words, gradient descent is nothing but the successive optimization of a Lipschitz upper bound of *in every iteration*[^oco].

 We are now ready to prove our first result.